-Do my save-the-dates have to match the rest of my wedding stationary?
+Do my save the dates have to match the rest of my wedding stationery?

 Absolutely not!
-Your save-the-dates are meant to give your guests a heads-up and get them excited about your wedding far in advance.
-There’s no need to put off sending them until you’ve chosen your stationary.
+Your save the dates are meant to give your guests a heads-up and get them excited about your wedding far in advance.
+There’s no need to put off sending them until you’ve chosen your stationery.

 If you already have an idea of the style or theme your wedding will have, choose save the dates that offer your guests a glimpse into what’s to come.
 If not, just have fun with it!
 Choose something that reflects you and your partner’s personalities.